-The Constabulary has strong financial management arrangements at both the strategic and operational level and consistently obtains unqualified opinions for its annual accounts and value for money assessment.
+The Constabulary has strong financial management arrangements at both the strategic and operational level.
 The Section 151 Officer is a member of the Chief Officers Group and Force Executive.
 All formal financial decision making has the benefit of the advice and review of the Chief Financial Officer or their representative.
-It should be noted that resource difficulties with delivering audits nationally has lead to a position whereby 2022/23 accounts did not receive a full audit opinion, but an unqualified audit opinion for value for money for 2022/23 has been reported to the Joint Audit Committee.
+It should be noted that resource difficulties with delivering audits nationally lead to a position whereby 2022/23 accounts did not receive a full audit and therefore had a disclaimed opinion, but an unqualified audit opinion for value for money.
+That has resulted in a disclaimed opinion again in 2023/24 due to the need to rebuild assurance, but no adverse findings were reported and the value for money opinion was unqualified again.